PicoCreator/Not-DnD-5thSRD/README.md

 # Like what I am doing?

-I am Eugene from [Uilicious.com](https://uilicious.com) - I go by the online handle of @picocreator
+I am Eugene from [Uilicious.com](https://uilicious.com) and I go by the online handle of @picocreator

-- Consider signing up to my substack newsletter : https://substack.tech-talk-cto.com/
+- Consider signing up to my substack newsletter : [https://substack.tech-talk-cto.com/](https://substack.tech-talk-cto.com/)
+    - Random topics regarding AI, engineering, and startup.
-- Or support my small startup : https://uilicious.com
+- Or support my small startup : [https://uilicious.com](https://uilicious.com)
     - an easy to use low-code website testing tool, with AI !
     - useful, for constantly testing your website, for you !